We're on the ground before disasters,

 Our partners are local engineers, scientists, government officials, universities, builders and leaders.
 Together, we devise affordable solutions to protect people from harm.

-Natural hazards strike rich and poor countries alike, but in low income countries the average number of deaths per event is many times higher.
+Natural disasters strike rich and poor countries alike, but in low income countries the average number of deaths per disaster is many times higher.
 And every year, disaster damages thrust millions into deeper poverty.
 We work to mitigate risk in these countries, where exposure to natural hazards is increasing with rapid, uncontrolled growth.

 Success appears ordinary, but it's not.
 Children attending earthquake-resistant schools.
 Hospitals that can function in crises.
 Engineers and geologists trained to abate risk.
 Planners able to regulate growth.
 Each person practiced in how to respond.